Skip to main content

 What Is RAG and Why Does It Eliminate Hallucination?

-Retrieval-Augmented Generation (RAG) is an architecture pattern that grounds LLM responses in your actual data instead of the model's training knowledge.
-When a user asks a question, the system searches your documents for relevant information, then feeds that context to the LLM along with the question.
-The LLM generates an answer based on YOUR data — not its general knowledge.
+Retrieval-Augmented Generation (RAG) is an architecture pattern that grounds an LLM's responses in your actual data rather than whatever it picked up during training.
+A user asks a question.
+The system goes and searches your documents for the relevant bits, then hands that context to the LLM alongside the question.
+So the answer comes from YOUR data, not the model's general knowledge of the world.

-With RAG, hallucination drops dramatically.
-The LLM still generates language, but it does so while looking at the actual source material.
-If the answer is not in the retrieved context, a well-designed RAG system says 'I don't have information about that' instead of making something up.
+Add RAG and hallucination drops off a cliff.
+The model still writes the language.
+It just writes it while staring at the real source material.
+And if the answer is not in the context it pulled back, a RAG system worth its salt will say 'I don't have information about that' instead of inventing something.

-Common RAG use cases: customer support bots that answer from your knowledge base, internal tools that search company policies, legal research that cites specific documents, and product assistants that know your feature set.
-Our Python development team builds production RAG systems, and our AI/ML engineers handle the end-to-end pipeline.
+Where does this show up in practice?
+Support bots that answer straight from your knowledge base.
+Internal tools that search company policy.
+Legal research that cites the exact document it pulled from.
+Product assistants that actually know your feature set.
+Our Python development team builds these RAG systems for production, and our AI/ML engineers own the pipeline end to end.

 How Does RAG Architecture Work?

-Stage 2 — Embedding: Convert each text chunk into a vector (a list of numbers that captures semantic meaning).
-Use an embedding model: OpenAI text-embedding-3-small ($0.02/million tokens), Cohere embed-v3, or open-source alternatives (Sentence Transformers).
-Each chunk becomes a point in vector space where similar content is close together.
+Stage 2, Embedding: Turn each chunk into a vector, which is really just a list of numbers that captures what the text means.
+You run it through an embedding model.
+We reach for OpenAI text-embedding-3-small ($0.02/million tokens), Cohere embed-v3, or an open-source option like Sentence Transformers when we want to self-host.
+Every chunk ends up as a point in vector space, and similar content lands close together.

 Which Vector Database Should You Use?